Take time to explore our wonderful city while you're here.

 Use our map to find your way around.

-You'll have the opportunity to see our vibrant city first hand by taking one of our bus tours.
+See our vibrant city first hand by taking a bus tour.

 A ‘hop on, hop off’ City Sightseeing bus tour stops outside King’s Gate building (Google Maps).